 - If accessing care via the Web, we recommend running through our "Test My Computer" check, which is located at the top of the screen once you've logged in.

 - You will be asked to download a telehealth video installer to launch the visit.
 Note: Mac users may need to clear their cache to connect if the video installer doesn't appear.

 - If you are not able to access the website for any reason, our friendly Patient Service Representatives can assist you by phone 24 hours a day, every day at 855.520.5250.

 Yes.
 For Urgent Care, there is one standard fee of $35 per virtual visit, and there are no hidden fees.
-For COVID-19 evaluations, we have temporarily waived the visit fee.

 The UW Medicine Virtual Clinic for Urgent Care can be accessed from anywhere in the U.S. (50 states) by phone, computer or app.
 For COVID-19 evaluations, you need to be a resident of Washington state.